On Direct Estimation of Density Parameters and Hubble Constant for $\Lambda$CDM Universe using Hubble Measurements

 \subsection{Density parameters and Hubble constant}

-Using weighted-mean and median statistics, we estimate the values of three cosmological density parameters ($\Omega_{0m}h_{0}^{2}$, $\Omega_{0k}h_{0}^{2}$, $\Omega_{0\Lambda}h_{0}^{2}$) from the sample specific values of these density parameters and also calculate the uncertainties corresponding to these estimated values for each of the sets of $H(z)$ measurements.
-There after, using the values and uncertainties of these density parameters, we obtain the value of Hubble constant ($h_{0}$) as well as the corresponding uncertainty in each of the cases.
-In Table~\ref{mean_values}, we show the weighted-mean and median values of these cosmological parameters corresponding to three $H(z)$ sets (total $53$, only $31$ DA and only $24$ BAO).
-We obtain $1\sigma$ uncertainties (using Eqn.~\ref{wm_err}) for weighted-mean statistic and $68\%$ ($1\sigma$) confidence intervals (using Eqn.~\ref{md_err}) for median statistic.
-Usually, median statistic shows larger uncertainties, corresponding to estimated values, than weighted-mean uncertainties.
+Using median statistics, we estimate the values of three cosmological density parameters ($\Omega_{0m}h_{0}^{2}$, $\Omega_{0k}h_{0}^{2}$, $\Omega_{0\Lambda}h_{0}^{2}$) from the sample specific values of these density parameters and also calculate the uncertainties corresponding to these estimated values using Eqn.~\ref{md_var} for each of the sets (i.e., DA+BAO, DA and BAO) of $H(z)$ measurements.
+Using Eqn.~\ref{md_cov}, we calculate the covariances between these estimated density parameters for each of three $H(z)$ sets.
+Thereafter, using the median values, the corresponding uncertainties and covariances of these density parameters, we obtain the value of Hubble constant ($h_{0}$) as well as the corresponding uncertainty for each of three cases by using Eqns.~\ref{h_z_0} and~\ref{sigma_h0} respectively.
+In Table~\ref{table_cov}, we show the variances (estimated by using Eqn.~\ref{md_var}) corresponding to the median values of density parameters and covariances (estimated by using Eqn.~\ref{md_cov}) between the median values of density parameters for each of three sets of Hubble data.